Last Updated on October 9, 2023

-Can You Install Smart Locks on a Gate?
+Can You Install a Smart Lock on Outdoor Gates?

 With residential lock technology making big advances in the past two years, our Gate Lock and Gate Closer Service department gets asked this question almost daily.

-There is a big demand from customers wanting to install keyless smart locks on their gates so that they can use the smart features to track who enters and when and stop providing keys to those that need access.
+There is a big demand from customers wanting to install keyless smart locks on their gates so that they can use the smart features (such as tracking who enters and when) or just so they can stop providing keys to those that need access.
 However:

-You cannot use most smart locks on gates.
-Smart locks are designed to be installed on house doors.
-Thus, half of the lock is suppose to be inside of the home, protected from weather, and this half is not weather proof.
-Only one non-name-brand smart lock, the ULTRALOQ, claims support for outdoor gates.
-However, there are some alternatives locks that can be used to get most, if not all, of the smart lock capabilities.
+You cannot use most smart locks on a gate.
+Smart locks are designed to be installed on a home’s front door, where half of the lock is inside.
+This half is not water resistant.
+Only one smart lock we know of, the ULTRALOQ, claims support for outdoor gates.
+But, there are alternatives to get most, if not all, the desired functionality.

 What is it you are trying to accomplish?
 Do you just want to stop using keys?
-If that’s the case, there are more affordable options that are easier to install and cost less.
+Or do you want all of the features available in a versatile smart lock?

-When you think about a smart features, the most desired are remote access and monitoring.
+When you think about a smart features, the most desired are multiple access codes, unlock and lock remotely, remote access, auto unlock at set times, and monitoring.

 Can you let someone in when you are not at the location?
 Can you lock someone out when you are not at the locations?
-Can you issue user codes and pull codes when you’re not at the location?
+Can you issue pin codes and delete user pin codes when you’re not at the location?
 Can you check to see who has entered and when?

 Choose a Non-Name-Brand Smart Lock